cflor510/Wordpress-/README.md

 ### Details

     First, the attacker would need to post a harmless comment so that the adminstrator could approve the comment.
     After the administrator approves a single comment from a user(the attacker in this case), the user will no longer need approval for any of the further comments.
-    After the first comment is approved, the attacker can then post a comment(which is the script in this case).
+    I had problems with this step because i wasn able to view posts at first. i ahd to switch the perman li After the first comment is approved, the attacker can then post a comment(which is the script in this case).
     The script would need to be 64kb long.
  ![Script used for attack](images/Screenshot70.png)

- ## Proof of Concept
+ ## Attack Confirmation
+    After the comment with the script is posted, you can see the the alert box that shows you the script worked
  ![Attack succes](images/Screenshot69.png)